Thank you so much for joining, and thanks to Rush himself for letting me sub in for the day.

 But a lot of people signing up for Medicaid today are people who were actually already eligible for Medicaid before Obamacare.

-It's just maybe they didn't know they had the benefit or whatever, or they were eligible.
+It's just maybe they didn't know they had the benefit or whatever or they were eligible.

-Uh so there are lots of people who they're claiming Obamacare helped that it hasn't helped, and of course, there are lots of people whose premiums have gone up by a lot who haven't been helped by the law.
+And of course, there are lots of people whose premiums have gone up by a lot who haven't been helped by the law.

 What are the biggest shortcomings based on the promises that were made initially by the Democrats and by President Obama himself?

-Uh what are the shortcomings that need to be addressed by this incoming administration and Congress?
+What are the shortcomings that need to be addressed by this incoming administration and Congress?

-That's the biggest problem with Obamacare, and the problem with the way Congress is moving forward on the partial repeal of Obamacare is the repeal bill they're contemplating doesn't actually repeal those regulations as far as we know.
+And the problem with the way Congress is moving forward on the partial repeal of Obamacare is the repeal bill they're contemplating doesn't actually repeal those regulations as far as we know.

 It only repeals the taxing and the spending in Obamacare.